pytest-dev/pytest-timeout/README.rst

 By default the plugin will not time out any tests, you must specify a valid timeout for the plugin to interrupt long-running tests.
-A timeout is always specified as an integer number of seconds and can be defined in a number of ways, from low to high priority:
+A timeout is always specified as a number of seconds, and can be defined in a number of ways, from low to high priority:

 1. You can set a global timeout in the `py.test configuration file`__